Brazil Economic Outlook

 Challenges:A bloated, inefficient public sector, the highly fragmented Congress, elevated public debt and unemployment, crime and rampant inequality are particular challenges.
 Moreover, the country's industry is relatively uncompetitive internationally: Manufacturing as a share of GDP has tumbled from over 30% in the late 1980s to around 10% today.

 Brazil's economic outlook:Following the divisive presidency of right-wing Bolsonaro, former President Lula was re-elected in late 2022.
-His government will need to tread a fine line between maintaining social support programs and fiscal prudence; if the budget deficit grows too wide, it could cause markets to lose confidence in the country’s ability to pay its debt..
+His government needs to tread a fine line between maintaining social support programs and fiscal prudence; if the budget deficit grows too wide, it could cause markets to lose confidence in the country’s ability to pay its debt.
+Such confidence is currently wobbly at best: In late-2024 Brazil suffered a currency rout that was only stemmed after Central Bank intervention.
 Our panelists are not overly optimistic on the outlook for the economy in the coming years and see GDP growth below the regional average, as current economic problems are likely to persist over our forecast horizon.
 Brazil is set to remain firmly stuck in the middle-income trap—along with much of the rest of the continent.

 Average real GDP growth of 0.8% over the last decade.

-Brazil's fiscal deficit grew over the last decade and remained much larger as a share of GDP than the global average, driven by political instability and economic challenges.
+Brazil's fiscal deficit averaged 7.7% of GDP in the decade to 2024.
 High spending levels and structural issues, including pension liabilities, contributed to the deficit's growth.
 Efforts to implement austerity measures faced political resistance.
 The COVID-19 pandemic further exacerbated the fiscal situation, leading to increased government spending and a wider deficit.
 Find out more on our dedicated page.

-Brazil's unemployment rate over the last decade reflected the country's economic struggles and political changes.
+The unemployment rate averaged 10.5% in the decade to 2024.
 The rate began to rise significantly in 2015 due to a recession.
 The situation worsened with the COVID-19 pandemic, leading to the unemployment rate moving further into double digits.
 By 2023, the job market had recovered somewhat but unemployment remained structurally high, reflecting a lack of skills among some workers and the economy's inability to create enough jobs for its growing population.
 For more information on Brazil's unemployment click here.

-Brazil's inflation over the last decade was characterized by volatility, with rates frequently fluctuating between 3% and 10%.
+Inflation averaged 5.9% in the decade to 2024.
 Economic and political instability, fluctuating commodity prices, and shifts in fiscal policies largely influenced these changes.
 High inflation periods were marked by currency depreciation and large fiscal deficits.
 Inflation fell sharply in 2023 as the central bank's double-digit policy rate dampened demand and international price pressures pulled back.
 Go to our Brazil inflation page for extra insight.

-Brazil's central bank policy rates fluctuated significantly over the last decade, mirroring the country's economic challenges.
+Brazil's monetary policy rate ended 2024 at 12.25%, up from 11.75% a decade earlier.
 Rates were initially high due to inflation concerns but were cut to historic lows during the pandemic to stimulate growth.
 Post-2020, rates were again increased in response to rising inflation and economic recovery needs, though the Central Bank began another easing cycle midway through 2023 as concerns over prices dimmed.
 See our Brazil monetary policy page for additional details.

-Over the last decade, the Brazilian real faced significant depreciation against the dollar, largely due to political turmoil, economic instability, significantly higher inflation than in the U.S. and low commodity prices early in the period.
+From end-2014 to end-2024 the real weakened by 56.5% vs the U.S. dollar.and low commodity prices early in the period.
 That said, Brazil's currency did manage to claw back some ground in 2022 and 2023 on high interest rates, strong prices for key commodity exports, and a bumper harvest.
 For more info on the real, click here.

 Frequently Asked Question about Brazil's Economy